foldedtoad/dwm3000/README.md

 Windows OSes have not been part of the development process, but following Zephyr's instruction for Windows setup, it should not be a problem.

 ### Hardware
-You wil need two boards:
+You will need two boards:
-* host board PCA10056
+* Host board PCA10056
 * DWS3000 arduino shield board.

-The conbination of PCA10056 board + DWS3000 shield will be the standard/default platform thoughout this document.
+**NOTE:** The conbination of PCA10056 board + DWS3000 shield will be the standard/default platform thoughout this document.

 While other Zephyr-supported boards might be used, they have not been tested.
 Only Zephyr API calls have been used, so the code is intended to be portable to other boards.